jpniederer/Dev-eryday/_drafts/2018-2-25-Weekly-Update-February-19-25.markdown

 categories: Dev-eryday
 ---

 I don't know if I'll ever get used to the cadence of four day holiday work weeks.
-There's five or so of them each year and each time they come around it feels strange.
+There's five or so of them each year and every time they come around it feels strange.
+With Monday being President's Day, a national holiday, we got a quick four day work week.
+Don't get me wrong, I enjoy getting Mondays off, these four day weeks just have a different vibe.

 ![Reading List](https://farm5.staticflickr.com/4744/38515072600_54e3b5c5aa_z.jpg)

+I spent a lot of time this week reading *Working Effectively with Legacy Code*.
+I'm learning a lot by going through it.
+A lot of the ideas I've read about so far are natural.
+Things like sprout method/class and wrap method/class beautifully summarized techniques that I've aimed to use when editing legacy code.
+My guess is that these ideas have spread throughout the development community to the point of ubiquity.
+These ideas have spread so far that they seem natural at this point.

 Finished
 --------